markteicher/Adaptive_Test_Orchestration/README.md

 - enforces shared limits
 - decides whether execution continues

-There is no autonomous branching, speculative behavior, or hidden retries.
+There is no autonomous branching, speculation, or hidden retry logic.

 ---

 ### 🧾 Evidence and Observability

-ATO records all activity as it occurs.
+ATO records everything it does.

-For each request, the system captures:
+For every request, the system captures:
-- timestamp
+- the time the request occurred
-- executing module
+- which module issued the request
-- HTTP method and URL
+- the HTTP method and URL
-- request data (when applicable)
+- request data when present
-- response status and content
+- the full response returned

-Evidence is written during execution, not reconstructed later.
+Evidence is written as execution happens, not reconstructed later.

-This enables:
-- audit and review
-- QA validation
-- failure analysis
-- independent verification
+This ensures all behavior can be reviewed, audited, and verified.

 ---

 ### ♻️ Reproducibility

-Given the same:
+ATO is designed so that the same inputs produce the same behavior.

+If the following remain unchanged:
-- code version
+- the code version
-- configuration
+- the configuration
-- target
+- the target

-ATO behaves the same way.
+Then execution behavior remains consistent.

-This allows proof-of-concept automation to be evaluated using the same standards applied to production software: repeatable runs and inspectable results.
+This allows proof-of-concept automation to be evaluated repeatedly using the same standards applied to production software.

 ---

 ## 📁 Repository Structure

     ato/
-      pyproject.toml        Project metadata and dependencies
+      pyproject.toml        Project metadata and dependency definitions
       README.md             Documentation
       ato/
         cli.py              Command-line interface